Virtual Reality (VR) —

 Obviously, the achievement of these goals is possible only with the use of high-performance hardware and software.

 Types of virtual reality

-At this stage of development of VR technologies, the following types can be distinguished among them.
+At this stage of the development of VR technologies, the following types can be distinguished among them.

-VR technology with full immersion, providing a realistic simulation of the virtual world with a high degree of detail.
-A high-performance computer capable of recognizing user actions and reacting to them in real time and special equipment providing the effect of immersion are necessary for their realization.
+- VR technology with full immersion, providing a realistic simulation of the virtual world with a high degree of detail.
+A high-performance computer capable of recognizing user actions and reacting to them in real-time and special equipment providing the effect of immersion is necessary for their realization.

-VR based on Internet technologies.
+- VR based on Internet technologies.
 These include primarily the Virtual Reality Markup Language, similar to HTML.
 Now, this technology is considered obsolete.
-However, in the future, it is possible that virtual reality will be created including with the use of Internet technologies.1,2
+However, in the future, it is possible that virtual reality will be created including the use of Internet technologies.

 How VR technology works